Lampard offered Everton manager's job

 Lampard, 43, has been out of work for a year after being sacked as Chelsea manager last January, leaving the Blues after 18 months in charge.

-Portuguese boss Vitor Pereira was also in contention for the job, but former Toffee Wayne Rooney ruled himself out.
+Portuguese Vitor Pereira and caretaker Duncan Ferguson also had their second interviews for the job on Friday, but the club decided to move for Lampard.

-Rafael Benitez was sacked after winning just one of his last 13 games, leaving Everton 16th in the Premier League.
+Rafael Benitez was sacked after winning just one of his last 13 games.

-The former Liverpool manager lasted less than seven months and a side lacking in confidence lies just six points above the relegation zone.
+The former Liverpool manager lasted less than seven months and a side lacking in confidence lies 16th in the Premier League, just six points above the relegation zone.

+Pereira initially looked set to be offered the job after holding "very positive" talks and said club officials were "enthusiastic of what I proposed to them".

+But graffiti daubed on Everton's Goodison Park home this week opposed the move and read 'Pereira out, Lampard in'.

+During his 13 seasons as a player at Stamford Bridge, Lampard made 648 appearances and won 11 major trophies - including four Premier League titles and the 2012 Champions League.

-Ex-Derby boss Lampard guided Chelsea to fourth place and the FA Cup final in his first season in charge but a run of five defeats in eight games saw him sacked by owner Roman Abramovich.
+He guided Chelsea to fourth place and the FA Cup final in his first season in charge but a run of five defeats in eight games saw him sacked by owner Roman Abramovich.

 Lampard's points-per-game average of 1.67 is the lowest of any permanent Chelsea manager in the Premier League.